 The question now is whether the Fed will be able to curb inflation without deeply hitting the economy.

-“Many questions remain about whether the economy can transition smoothly from allegro a adagio, and it depends both on its current state and how the Fed will conduct policy from here,” said David Kelly, chief global strategist at JPMorgan Asset Management.
+“Many questions remain regarding whether the economy can transition smoothly from allegro a adagio, and it depends both on its current state and how the Fed will conduct policy from here,” said David Kelly, chief global strategist at JPMorgan Asset Management.

-The Federal Reserve must execute a delicate balancing act or its strategy could slow economic growth while inflation continues to rise.
-Significant and entrenched inflation could lead to a loss of confidence that the central bank can deliver on its dual mandates of price stability and maximum employment.
+The Federal Reserve must execute a delicate balancing act or its strategy might slow economic growth while inflation continues to rise.
+Significant and entrenched inflation might lead to a loss of confidence that the central bank can deliver on its dual mandates of price stability and maximum employment.
 And Fed Chairman Jerome Powell has said the biggest risk to the economy would be persistent inflation, not an economic downturn.

 In the last 11 tightening cycles, the Fed has only successfully avoided recession three times.
 And during each of those cycles, inflation was lower than it is today.
 That has raised concerns from some analysts and market participants.